Icelandair Group hf.: Updated Information Memorandum

-Attached is the updated Information Memorandum (“IM”) regarding the upcoming offering of new shares in Icelandair Group.
-The IM was initially published on 18 August 2020.
-A summary of main changes and additions is listed below:
+Attached is the updated Information Memorandum ("IM") regarding the upcoming offering of new shares in Icelandair Group.
+The IM was initially published on 18 August 2020 and an update was provided on 4 September 2020.
+Below is a summary of additional changes:

-Icelandair Group will publish a Prospectus within the next few days which, among other outlines the timeline, execution and terms of the offering.
-A shareholders’ meeting will be held on 9 September 2020 at 4 PM at Hilton Reykjavik Nordica where it will be proposed to grant the Company’s Board of Directors authorization to increase the Company’s share capital by up to ISK 23 billion, and issue warrants with subscription rights for up to 5.75 billion shares.
+A shareholders’ meeting held on 9 September 2020 has granted the Company’s Board of Directors authorization to increase the Company’s share capital by up to ISK 23 billion, and issue warrants with subscription rights for up to 5.75 billion shares.
+The share offering will be held on Wednesday 16 September and Thursday 17 September 2020.

 Contact information: